loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 **Working Groups or Committees**

 Sometimes an issue is helped by delegating a small group to do background research, frame up options, or summarise data.
 They can work together and then come back to the larger group when they're ready to present a decision.
-Or you can decide to mandate them to move forward autonomously.
+Or you can decide to mandate them to move forward autonomously. *Loomio's [subgroups](../../groups/subgroups) are a big help here.*

 **Mutiple threads or sequential proposals**